IS27-Particle/SambaADOnFedora/Readme.md

 if you'd like to enable SELINUX in the future see the troubleshooting article on the [wiki](https://wiki.samba.org/index.php/Troubleshooting_SELinux_on_a_Samba_AD_DC)

+## install.sh

+This script will build and install: SambaADDC, ntp, osync, winbind and all other necessary packages

+Logging is done via typescript
+Log File Location: /var/log/fedora-samba-dc_install.log

 ## JoinDC2Domain.sh

 This is a companion script to the install.sh and is found on the lxc template (Proxmox or LXD), all coming soon.